Start > Theory & regulations > Lanes & placement

 • Left turn: As close to the left edge of the lane as possible.

-You are driving on a one-way street and want to turn left.
+You are driving on a one-way road and want to turn left.
 Position your car to the left of the carriageway, as oncoming traffic is not allowed.
 Please note that the road you are about to enter is a regular road with two-way traffic (see the warning sign).

 Which lane to choose